 Break-out cables consist of several fibers with a common sheath.
 These cables can be directly fitted with connectors since each fiber is enclosed as a separate wire.
 PROFIBUS FO cables typically consist of two fibers.
-Break-out cables are usually available with a higher number of fibers (e.g.
+Break-out cables are usually available with a higher number of fibers (e.g. 2 to 48 fibers)

-Figure 3-41: Break-out cable
+Figure 3-40: Break-out cable

 Since no individual wires can be lead through the cable, the connection points of the connector at the respective end point of the cable should not be too far apart.
 Strip the insulation of the cable sheath starting from the first branching wire.
-Figure 3-44: Problem when stripping break-out cables illustrates this situation.
+Figure 3-41 illustrates this situation.